Reader Alan Smithee writes . . .

 To take it a step further, these licenses will no longer be subject to renewal as long as the licensee has not committed any felonies.
 Much the like the poll tax was used in the 1800s to prevent freed black slaves and poor whites from voting, the ability of a citizen to exercise his or her constitutional right to keep and bear arms should not be subject to a government fee.
-And 8 to 12 hours of safety training isn’t an onerous burden on the gun owner.
+And 8 hours of safety training isn’t an onerous burden on the gun owner.
 Additional training would be recommended, obviously, but not required.

 Ayy Tee Eff

 All ATF rules regarding gun accessories will be abolished.
 This includes “bump stocks,” forward grips, pistol grips, and rapid-fire triggers.
 Furthermore, the use and ownership of suppressors will no longer be subject to ATF approval and no longer require a $200 tax stamp.

 The use of any of these accessories on a gun do not constitute any additional danger to anyone.
 In fact, a suppressor acts as a muffler, helping to prevent hearing loss.
 It is not a “silencer” as Hollywood and the media have portrayed in countless films and television shows.